shabin5785/Golang_notes/Go_4.md

 any other goroutine can acquire the lock for itself.
 It is essential that the goroutine release the lo ck once it is finished, on all paths through the function, including error pat hs.

+-Each function acquires a mutex lo ck at the beg inning and releases it at the end, thereby ensuring that the shared var iables are not accessed concur rently.
+This arrangement of functions, mutex lock, and var iables is cal le d a **moni

+tor**.